nexiality/documentation/tipsandtricks/TargetedData.md

 - When executing scenario `TestScenario` of `artifact/script/MyTest.xlsx`, Nexial will attempt to load the data variables defined in the datasheet `TestScenario` of `artifact/data/MyTest.data.xlsx`.
-- Regardless whether the `TestScenario` datasheet is loaded or not (perhaps it does not exist), Nexial will attempt to load `#default` datasheet from the same `artifact/data/MyTest.data.xlsx` data file.
+- Regardless whether the `TestScenario` datasheet is loaded or not (or if it exists), Nexial will attempt to load `#default` datasheet from the same `artifact/data/MyTest.data.xlsx` data file.
 This way the `#default` datasheet acts as a form of "catch-all".
 - As a "catch-all", the data variables defined in `#default` datasheet will be loaded **ONLY** if they are not defined in other datasheet.
-In other words, `#default` datasheet is of the _least priority_.
+The `#default` datasheet is of the _least priority_.

-This convention is Nexial's default behavior and is designed to simplify script development and straightforward tests.
+This is Nexial's default behavior and is designed to simplify script development and testing.
 It provides a generally serviceable construct and a good starting point for individuals who are new to test automation or to Nexial.
 To see this in action, let's look at the following example.
 Below is a simple test scenario (named `TestScenario`) with 2 [base &raquo; `verbose(text)`](../commands/base/verbose(text)) commands and it references to 3 data variables:

 1. On Row 5: `${MyTest.BusinessStarts}`
 2. On Row 5: `${MyTest.BusinessCloses}`